snayfach/IGGsearch/README.md

 # IGGsearch

-This repository allows you to recapitulate metagenomic species profiling performed in http://dx.doi.org/10.1038/s41586-019-1058-x.
+This repository allows you to perform metagenomic species profiling described by http://dx.doi.org/10.1038/s41586-019-1058-x.
 The pipeline is being actively improved and may change in the future.

 <b>Database information</b>